MionKit/mion/packages/spec-generator/README.md

 # `@mikrokit/spec-generator`

-Automatically generates a typescript client for Mikrokit Apps to be used in the browser with automatic validation in the browser side.
+Automatically generates a typescript spec for Mikrokit Apps to be used in the browser with automatic validation in the browser side.

 ## Work in progress 🛠️